strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.7.0.4 =
+* Another database fix for new installs.

 = 1.7.0.3 =
 * Fixed a performance issue added in 1.7.0.2.